This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-• In a 12-inch skillet over medium heat, warm 2 tbsp of olive oil.
+• Brown the pork: In a 12-inch skillet over medium heat, warm the olive oil.
 Add the onion, salt, and pepper.
 Sauté until slightly browned, 4-5 minutes.
 Add the garlic and cook for 30 seconds.
 Once the garlic has cooked, add the fennel, oregano, garlic powder, onion powder, red pepper flakes, and ground pork.
 Break apart and cook the meat until browned, 6-8 minutes.

-1 small onion, 1 tsp kosher salt, 1 tsp freshly ground black pepper, 3 cloves garlic, 1 tsp fennel seed, 1 tsp dried oregano, 1 tsp garlic powder, ½ tsp onion powder, ½ tsp red pepper flakes, 1 lb ground pork (can substitute pre-made sausage)
+1 small onion, 1 tsp kosher salt, 1 tsp freshly ground black pepper, 3 cloves garlic, 1 tsp fennel seed, 1 tsp dried oregano, 1 tsp garlic powder, ½ tsp onion powder, ½ tsp red pepper flakes, 1 lb ground pork (can substitute pre-made sausage), 2 tbsp olive oil

-• While the meat is browning in a large stockpot, bring 4 quarts of water to a boil.
+• While the meat is browning, cook the pasta: In a large stockpot, bring 4 quarts of water to a boil.
 Add 2 tbsp of salt and the pasta.
 Cook until al dente, meaning the pasta has 1-2 minutes left until fully cooked.
 While cooking, scoop out 1 cup of the pasta water (see the next step).
-Once al dente, drain the pasta and return to the stockpot.
+Once al dente, drain the pasta and return it to the stockpot.

-• Once the meat is browned, add the heavy cream and the pasta water.
+• Simmer the cream sauce: Once the meat is browned, add the heavy cream and the pasta water.
 Bring to a simmer and cook on medium-low heat for 2 minutes.

 1 cup heavy cream, 1 cup pasta cooking liquid

-• Add the Parmesan cheese and cream mixture to the drained pasta.
+• Toss the pasta: Add the Parmesan cheese and cream mixture to the drained pasta.
 Stir to combine over low heat.
 The pasta will finish cooking and absorb the sauce.

-• Finish by adding in the spinach to the pasta.
+• Wilt and serve: Finish by adding the spinach to the pasta.
 Stir for 1 minute, allowing the spinach to wilt.
 Add the lemon zest at the end and serve immediately.

 5 oz baby spinach, 1 tbsp lemon zest